hashkeks/sregistry-podman-compose/README.md

 * You can put your SSL cert and key into the according folders in the sregistry/ssl folder
 * You can put your user info from /etc/shadow into sregistry/PAM/shadow

+## The following section is taken from the original Sregistry repo itself and does not have to do with my changes.

 # Singularity Registry Server